 Is Endpoint Security Perfect?

-These applications do far more than just prevent hackers and malware from compromising your business.
-They also prevent unauthorized access by your own employees, they help secure and recover devices, and they give you greater control over your owns systems in the event of hardware or software failures.
+Endpoint security does far more than prevent hackers and malware from compromising your business.
+They also prevent unauthorized access by your employees, help secure and recover devices, and give you greater control over your systems in the event of hardware or software failures.

 How Do I Know I’m Ready For Endpoint Security?

-There’s plenty of reason to start using an endpoint security product.
-If you have
+There’s plenty of reason to start using endpoint protection.
+If you have: